Use Gluster with Oracle Cloud Native Environment

 5. Verify the volume used is Glusterfs

-Important: Change the command to the name of the pod identified in the previous step.
+Important: Change the command to the pod's name identified in the previous step.

 kubectl exec demo-nginx-<replace> -ti -- mount -t fuse.glusterfs